 They have released three studio albums which have received considerable attention in the national press, and regularly play on national radio such as BBC Radio 4’s Woman’s Hour, BBC Radio 3’s World on 3, Late Junction and In Tune, and BBC Radio 2’s Folk Show.

 Lady Maisery love collaborating with other groups to make groundbreaking new music.
 This includes their feminist collective Coven (with O’Hooley & Tidow and Grace Petrie), wintertime show Awake Arise (with Jimmy Aldridge & Sid Goldsmith) and they were also a key members of Songs of Separation (with Eliza Carthy, Karine Polwart and others).

 They regularly tour the UK as a trio and with their other projects.
 For information and their next live performances see: www.ladymaisery.com

 Medieval harp, vocals

 The Artisans are an exciting band who create fresh interpretations of medieval and renaissance music.
 Formed of musicians from diverse backgrounds in folk, world and early music, they bring together a broad experience from different genres.
 From exotic dance tunes to rousing chorus songs, they play a range of fascinating instruments including recorders, bagpipes, vielle, harp, rebec, symphony, oud and a variety of percussion.
-They have toured across the country and have performed live on BBC Radio 3's Early Music Show.
+They have toured across the country and have performed live on BBC Radio 3's Early Music Show and Essential Classics.